Find Affordable College Courses

 29 Yearly Graduations

 The 8th most popular school in the country for other public health majors who are seeking their master's degree is University of Michigan - Ann Arbor.
 Each year, around 47,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $16,865 per year, while in-state graduate students, on average, pay $24,902 per year.
-During the 2020-2021 academic year, 29 people received their master's degree in other public health from U-M. Around 28% of these students were from an underrepresented racial-ethnic group, and 59% were women.
+The average in-state tuition for full-time undergraduates is $17,977 per year, while in-state graduate students, on average, pay $27,192 per year.
+During the most recent year for which we have data, 29 people received their master's degree in other public health from U-M. About 77% of this group were women, and 32% were students from an underrepresented racial-ethnic group.

 28 Yearly Graduations

 The 9th most popular school in the country for other public health majors who are seeking their master's degree is University of Pittsburgh - Pittsburgh Campus.
 Roughly 32,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $19,092 per year, while in-state graduate students, on average, pay $24,118 per year.
-For the 2020-2021 academic year, 28 master's degrees were handed out to other public health majors at Pitt.
-Around 29% of these students were from an underrepresented racial-ethnic group, and 86% were women.
+The average in-state tuition for full-time undergraduates is $20,154 per year, while in-state graduate students, on average, pay $25,834 per year.
+During the most recent year for which we have data, 28 people received their master's degree in other public health from Pitt.
+Of these students, 91% were women and 42% were members of underrepresented racial-ethnic groups.

 #10